Bootable USB

 Beginner’s Guide to Installing Linux on Your PC

-Linux opens the door to a powerful, secure, and completely free operating system that you can customize to fit your exact needs.
-Unlike many commercial platforms, Linux puts you in control—offering better privacy, strong security, and flexibility that developers and everyday users love.
-Still, making the switch can feel intimidating.
-If you’ve never installed an operating system before, the process might seem technical and overwhelming.
-That’s exactly why this guide to install Linux for beginners breaks everything down into clear, manageable steps.
-You’ll learn how to prepare your computer, choose the right Linux distribution, and complete the installation with confidence—even if you’re starting from zero.
+Linux gives you a powerful, secure, and completely free operating system you can shape to your exact needs.
+Unlike commercial platforms, it puts you in control, better privacy, strong security, and flexibility that developers and everyday users actually want.
+The switch feels intimidating, though.
+If you’ve never installed an operating system before, the process looks technical.
+Overwhelming, even.
+That’s where this guide to Install Linux for beginners comes in.
+It breaks everything down into clear, manageable steps so you’re not lost.
+You’ll learn how to prepare your computer, pick the right Linux distribution, and finish the installation with confidence.
+Starting from zero?
+No problem.

-Linux distributions (distros, or versions of Linux tailored for different needs) are famously lightweight.
-Many run smoothly on 4GB RAM and older dual-core processors.
-That dusty laptop in your closet?
-It might run faster than it did on Windows (yes, really).
+Linux distributions are basically versions of Linux built for different use cases, and they’re surprisingly lightweight.
+Many run smoothly on just 4GB RAM and older dual-core processors.
+That dusty laptop collecting dust in your closet?
+It could actually run faster than it ever did on Windows.
+I know, sounds crazy.
+But plenty of people swap their old hardware over and get genuinely surprised by the performance bump.

 3. Back Up Everything — Non-Negotiable